 During the year, many parents, administrators and other individuals donated significant amounts of time and services to Crete Academy in an effort to advance the Charter's programs and objectives.
 These services have not been recorded in the Charter's financial statements because they do not meet the criteria required by generally accepted accounting principles.

-NOTE 13 - SUBSEQUENT EVENTS
+NOTE 14 - SUBSEQUENT EVENTS

-Crete Academy has evaluated subsequent events for the period from June 30, 2020 through November 10, 2020, the date the financial statements were available to be issued.
-As a result of the coronavirus (COVID-19) outbreak, economic uncertainties have arisen which have modified and delayed governmental funding as well as impacted how the Charter operates its programs and activities for the future reporting periods.
+Crete Academy has evaluated subsequent events for the period from June 30, 2021 through December 15, 2021, the date the financial statements were available to be issued.